What to Do in San Francisco on Fourth of July

 Planning for a Fourth of July picnic should begin with a visit to the Ferry Plaza Farmer’s Market.
 The market is open from 8 a.m. to 2 p.m.
 Top picks for your shopping basket include plums, peaches, and nectarines.
 Figs and melons are plentiful as are all the herbs your heart desires.
 Need meat for a barbecue?
 The market offers ground lamb and beef, tri-tip, London broil, and ribs.

-Celebrating more than 30 years of bringing jazz to the streets of San Francisco, the 33rd annual Fillmore Jazz Festival returns July 1-2, 2017 to Fillmore Street, between Jackson and Eddy.
+Celebrating more than 30 years of bringing jazz to the streets of San Francisco, the annual Fillmore Jazz Festival returns June 30-July 1, 2018 to Fillmore Street, between Jackson and Eddy.
 Blending art and soul in one of the country’s most unique neighborhoods, the Fillmore Jazz Festival is the largest free jazz festival on the West Coast, spilling out along 12 blocks with multiple stages and areas dedicated to fine arts and crafts, gourmet food and beverages.
-The theme for this year’s Fillmore Jazz Festival is “Summer of Love Revisited.”
-Performers will sing songs from this period, confirming that jazz embraces other musical genres with surprising results.

 The Golden Gate Park Band honors Independence Day at 1 p.m. with all-American, patriotic “musical fireworks” at the Music Concourse, Golden Gate Park.